 (Prepare yourself this is going to be a long-winded affair)

-Having had my appointment booked to see my consultant for a few weeks I was prepared with some questions about my pending elective caesarean, however when I eventually got through to see the consultant (how they can be running 50 mins late after only an hour into clinic is beyond me) it was in fact a locum.
+Having had my appointment booked to see my consultant for a few weeks I was prepared with some questions about my pending elective caesarean, however when I eventually got through to see the consultant (how they can be running 50 mins late after only an hour into clinic is beyond me) it was, in fact, a locum.
 From the moment I walked into the room I didn’t click with him, I said down and we both looked at each other and for what felt like an eternity neither of us said anything (so awkward).
 Eventually he asked what he could do for me and I explained I was there to book the date for my elective caesarean which he gave me a date, I explained that I was measuring larger for my dates and that I had big babies etc. but he didn’t seem that interested although he finally agreed to re-scan me to get a better measurement of Piglet.

-I also mentioned that I’d had a recent UTI and that my community midwife had sent off another urine sample and some bloods the week before which I wasn’t sure whether he had the results of.
+I also mentioned that I’d had a recent UTI and that my community midwife had sent off another urine sample and some blood the week before which I wasn’t sure whether he had the results of.
 He looked them up on the system and noted that I am was anaemic and asked whether I was taking iron supplements which I said that I was, three times a day since 28 weeks.
 He looked back at a previous blood result and could see that my levels have risen since I started on the iron tablets and commented ‘oh yes, I can see that you are taking your iron tablets’ which made me feel like he didn’t believe me when I said that I been taking them (why I would lie about something like that?).

 When I enquired about how long I was likely to be kept in following my elective caesarean he said ‘oh between 24-48 hours’ which immediately put my anxiety levels up.
 After explaining the difficulties I’d had with both Roo and Tigger’s birth I stressed that I was worried about being discharged too soon as I didn’t want to be readmitted again.
 He made me feel as though I was requesting a hotel room for the night and that the hospital would only keep me as long as necessary – I honestly didn’t know what to say to him.

-After a growth scan to check Piglet they noted that she was around 6lb in weight already at 35 weeks and was in fact measuring 37 weeks – the consultant however was not concerned by this and has kept my elective caesarean date the same and that was that.
+After a growth scan to check Piglet they noted that she was around 6lb in weight already at 35 weeks and was, in fact, measuring 37 weeks – the consultant, however, was not concerned by this and has kept my elective caesarean date the same and that was that.
 I left feeling disheartened and that my concerned may have been heard but not taken into account – fingers crossed I don’t have to see him again.